KazmaWed/karabiner/readme.md

-## Set up
+## Simple Modifications

-### Recommended Simple Modification Setting

-To use the karabiner settings in this repository, first you set up the simple modification asb below.
+R-option is assigned to the bottom-left key to make it easier to switch layers, while L-option is assigned to the original option position on both the left and the right.

 ![recommended_modification_keys.png](assets/image/recommended_simple_modifications.png)

 ### Result

-After simple modification set as above and enable a complex modification named `Swap Space and L-Ctrl`, modification keys look like below.
+With simple modifications and a complex modification named `Swap Space and L-Ctrl`, modification keys look like below.

 ![recommended_modification_keys.png](assets/image/modification_keys_result.png)

 ---

 ## Layers

+With the all complex modifications, these layers will be available.

 ### Right Command Layer